juxor/afaq/markdown/biblio.md

 Sawyer, Malcolm C., **The Economics of Michal Kalecki**, MacMillan, Basingstoke, 1985\.

-**The Economics of Industries and Firms: theories, evidence and policy** (2nd Ed.), Croom Helm, London, 1985.
+**The Economics of Industries and Firms: theories, evidence and policy** (2nd ed.), Croom Helm, London, 1985.

 Schapiro, Leonard, **The Origin of the Communist Autocracy: Political Opposition in the Soviet State: The First Phase, 1917-1922**, Frederick A.